JustWhit3/useful-guides/ROOT/Installation/Uninstall.md

 where `root-folder-name` is the name of the folder containing the ROOT code.
 > If you have to delete more than one folder, repeat the above command for each folder name or put all the folder names in one line separated by a space.

+If you are in MacOS operating system, the uninstallation procedure ends here, otherwise proceed with this last steps.

-Now, if you are not already in the `$HOME` directory reach it by typing:
+If you are not already in the `$HOME` directory reach it by typing:
 ```shell
 cd $HOME
 ```